eilon-s/sherlock_vep/README.md

 # ensembel-vep container for sherlock 2.0 cluster

-## you got two options:
+## Two options - heavy and light:

 This git will build a Singularity container with VEP (https://uswest.ensembl.org/info/docs/tools/vep/script/vep_options.html).
-It also install a plugin that is required by pVACseq.
+It also installs a plugin that is required by pVACseq.
 It is intended for Stanford's Sherlock 2.0 cluster but will work on any cluster with Singularity installed.

 There are two options: